MLAB-project/signal-piping-tools/README.md

     $ x_fir_dec
     x_fir_dec: usage: x_fir_dec [-b OUT_BUF_LEN] SAMP_RATE CENTER_FREQ DECIMATION TAPS_FILE

-Is allowed to define filter directly instead of use TAPS_FILE.
-An example of filter definition follows lp:256:3000.
+It is allowed to define filter directly instead of use TAPS_FILE.
+An example of filter definition: lp:256:3000.

-Značí to: lp - dolní propust, 256 - délka filtru, 3000 - konec propustný oblasti
-Tedy výsledná šířka je 6 khz, neboť je to 3 khz plus mínus
+It means:
+  * lp - low pass
+  * 256 - filter depth
+  * 3000 - end of passband

+Resulting filter width will be 6 kHz, because it has tu be 3 kHz to both sides.